The activities are as follows:

 From some of their previous research, and from reading papers written by other scientists, Biz learned that micros increase the chance that a male’s sperm will fertilize some of the female’s eggs.
 Also, the more micros the male gives, the more of the female’s offspring he will father.
 This research supports the mating effort hypothesis for the Hawaiian swordtail cricket.
 Knowing this, Biz wanted to test the paternal investment hypothesis as well.
 They wanted to know whether the “micro” nuptial gifts help females lay more eggs, or help more of those eggs hatch into offspring.

 Biz used two experiments to test the paternal investment hypothesis.
 In the first experiment, 20 females and 20 males were kept in a large cage outside in the Hawaiian rainforest.
 The crickets were allowed to mate as many times as they wanted for six weeks.
 In the second experiment, 4 females and 4 males were kept in cages inside in a lab.
 Females were allowed to mate with up to 3 different males, and were then moved to a new cage to prevent them from mating with the same male more than once.
 In both experiments Biz observed all matings.
 They recorded the number of microspermatophores transferred during each mating and the number of eggs laid.
 If females that received a greater number of total micros over the course of all matings produced more eggs, or if their eggs had a higher rate of hatching, then the paternal investment hypothesis would be supported.

-Featured scientist: Biz Turnell from Cornell University & Dresden University of Technology
+Featured scientist: Biz Turnell from Cornell University and Technische Universität Dresden

 Additional teacher resources related to this Data Nugget include: